AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 Ensure that you meet the following requirements before proceeding:

 - A valid [Agora Account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up).
-- An Agora project with the Agora Chat service enabled.
+- An Agora project with Agora Chat enabled.
-  To enable the Agora Chat service, contact support@agora.io.
+  To enable Agora Chat, contact support@agora.io.
 - A valid Agora Chat app token.
 See [Generate an App Token](link) for details.

 ## Implement the authentication flow

-This section shows you how to supply and consume a token that gives rights to specific functionality for authenticated users using the source code provided by Agora.
+This section shows you how to supply and consume a token used to authenticate a user with Agora Chat.
+This token also controls the functionality each user has access to in Agora Chat.
+The encryption source code used to generate this token is provided by Agora.

 ### Deploy a token server

-Token generators create the tokens requested by your client app to enable secure access to Agora Platform.
+Token generators create the tokens requested by your client app to enable secure access to Agora Chat.
 To serve these tokens you deploy a generator in your security infrastructure.

 To show the authentication workflow, this section shows how to build and run a token server written in Java on your local machine.

 This sample server is for demonstration purposes only.
 Do not use it in a production environment.

-1. Create a Maven project in IntelliJ, set the name of your project, choose the location to save your project, and click **Finish**.
+1. Create a Maven project in IntelliJ, set the name of your project, choose the location to save your project, then click **Finish**.

-1. In `<Project name>/pom.xml` , add the following dependencies and then [reload the Maven project](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#maven_reimport):
+1. In `<Project name>/pom.xml`, add the following dependencies and then [reload the Maven project](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#maven_reimport):

    ```xml
    <properties>